kalekundert/parametrize_from_file/docs/optional_params.rst

 given angle (relative to the x-axis).
 This function will have two optional
 parameters:

-- *unit*: specify whether the given angle is in radians or degrees.
+- *unit*: whether the given angle is in radians or degrees
-- *magnitude*: set the length of the resulting vector
+- *magnitude*: the length of the resulting vector

 .. literalinclude:: optional_params/vector.py
    :caption: vector.py